 For twenty years I had the good fortune to work with some of the most talented people in Hollywood.
-It was a dream come true.
+It was truly a dream come true.

 But at the height of my success, I had a subtle but lingering feeling of dissatisfaction.
 It was hard to reconcile because on the surface I had it all — a TV series, two movies coming out, a beautiful home, and an amazing girlfriend.
 What did I possibly have to be unhappy about?

 Then my girlfriend dumped me and my TV series was canceled.

 I’d faced heartbreak and disappointment before, but this time it floored me.
 All my doubts and fears came rising to the surface.
 I couldn’t make sense of it, couldn’t find my way out.
 I spiraled into a depression, questioning everything about my life.

 A friend suggested I attend a “Radical Aliveness” workshop at the Esalen Institute, the famous retreat center in Big Sur, California.
 I’d done my share of therapy, but nothing could have prepared me for the experience I was about to have.
 For six days, with a group of twenty people, I dove head-first into my most intense emotions, uncovering a world of feeling buried inside me since I was boy.